Hawaiian language: Niʻihau

 Friction has developed between those on Niʻihau that speak Hawaiian as a first language, and those who speak Hawaiian as a second language, especially those educated by the College of Hawaiian Language at the University of Hawaiʻi at Hilo.
 The university sponsors a Hawaiian Language Lexicon Committee (Kōmike Huaʻōlelo Hou) which coins words for concepts that historically have not existed in the language, like "computer" and "cell phone".
 These words are generally not incorporated into the Niʻihau dialect, which often coins its own words organically.
-Some new words are Hawaiianized versions of English words, and some are composed of Hawaiian roots and unrelated to English sounds.
+Some new words are Hawaiianized versions of English words, and some are composed of Hawaiian roots.

 Hawaiian in schools

 Hawaiian medium schools

 The Hawaiian medium education system is a combination of charter, public, and private schools.
 K–6 schools operate under coordinated governance of the Department of Education and the charter school, while the pre-K–12 laboratory system is governed by the Department of Education, the ʻAha Pūnana Leo, and the charter school.
 Over 80% of graduates from these laboratory schools attend college, some of which include Ivy-League schools.
 Hawaiian is now an authorized course in the Department of Education language curriculum, though not all schools offer the language.

-There are two kinds of Hawaiian-immersion medium schools: K–12 total Hawaiian-immersion schools, and grades 7–12 partial Hawaiian immersion schools, the later having some classes are taught in English and others are taught in Hawaiian.
+There are two kinds of Hawaiian-immersion medium schools: K–12 total Hawaiian-immersion schools, and grades 7–12 partial Hawaiian immersion schools, the latter having some classes are taught in English and others are taught in Hawaiian.
 One of the main focuses of Hawaiian-medium schools is to teach the form and structure of the Hawaiian language by modeling sentences as a "pepeke", meaning squid in Hawaiian.
 In this case the pepeke is a metaphor that features the body of a squid with the three essential parts: the poʻo (head), the ʻawe (tentacles) and the piko (where the poʻo and ʻawe meet) representing how a sentence is structured.
 The poʻo represents the predicate, the piko representing the subject and the ʻawe representing the object.
 Hawaiian immersion schools teach content that both adheres to state standards and stresses Hawaiian culture and values.
 The existence of immersion schools in Hawaiʻi has developed the opportunity for intergenerational transmission of Hawaiian at home.